CalvinVon/vue-mount/README.md

 - **Details:** You can pass `css selector`, `Element`, `Vue instance`, `VNode` or special value including `new` and `root`
     - **`new`:** default value.
 Vue component would be mounted with a new Vue root instance.
     - **`root`:** Vue component would be mounted to an existing Vue root instance. if the root instance or root element is not found under `MountOption.root` option, the component would be mounted with a new Vue root instance behaving just like option `new`.
-    - When giving a `Vue instance`, the component would replace the Vue instance and added to the components tree, former Vue instance would be destroyed when the component is mounted.
+    - When giving a `Vue instance`, the component would **replace/append** the Vue instance and added to the components tree(see [MountOption.mode](#mode)), former Vue instance would be destroyed when the component is mounted.
 - **Examples:**
     ```js
     mount(Alert, { target: "root" };